Modeling Missing at Random Neuropsychological Test Scores Using a Mixture of Binomial Product Experts

 \subsection{Model fitting}

 We now describe our procedure of fitting the model.
 An intuitive approach is to estimate the parameters via the maximum likelihood approach.
 However, computing the maximum likelihood estimator (MLE) is a nontrivial task because the latent incomplete log-likelihood is not concave (Lemma \ref{lemma:nonconcavity}).
-Thus, obtaining a closed-form solution for the maximum likelihood estimator by taking a derivative with respect to the parameter is not possible.
-To see this, let $\bX_{1:n} = (\bX_1, \ldots, \bX_n)$ and $\bY_{1:n} = (\bY_1, \ldots, \bY_n)$ be the covariates and outcome variables of all $n$ individuals.
-Then we have the following result.
+As such, solving the first order conditions is no longer sufficient for determining the global maximizer.